plone/plone.restapi/docs/source/authentication.rst

 ---------------------

 ``plone.restapi`` includes a Plone PAS plugin for authentication with JWT.
 The plugin is installed automatically when installing the product.

-A JWT token can be acquired by posting a users credentials to the ``@login`` endpoint.
+A JWT token can be acquired by posting a user's credentials to the ``@login`` endpoint.

 .. example-code::